lifeasageek/snu-software-security-public/prog-assign-1/README.md

 will be allocated much smaller than expected.

 In fact, this integer overflow itself is not a vulnerability.
-It is commonly used for begign cases as well---including hash computations, image deconding, and many other cases.
+It is commonly used for benign cases as well---including hash computations, image decoding, and many other cases.
 Thus, one of the key challenge in detecting harmful integer overflows is in understanding how the overflown value is impacting following program semantics.
 Otherwise, we will suffer from false alarms.